sitMCella/azure-postgresql-backup-wal-g/README.md

 ### PostgreSQL in Azure Virtual Machine

-Create the database and the table in PostgreSQL:
+SSH into the Azure Virtual Machine and create the database "database1" and the corresponding table in PostgreSQL:

 ```sh
 sudo -u postgres psql